Ir al contenido principal

 Bodhu Boron

 The groom's mother welcomes the bride by performing Aarti with ghee diyas, flowers, and sweets.
 She then touches the bride's mouth and ears with honey.
 She often sits at the gate and makes the bride and groom sit on either lap to shower them with love and show that she accepts them in the house officially.
-The bride is then welcomed into the house by her stepping on a red Aalta and milk solution, leaving footprints on a white aisle of cloth.
+The bride is then welcomed into the house by stepping on a red Aalta and milk solution, leaving footprints on a white cloth aisle.
 She is often asked to break little clay diyas with her heel instead of the Aalta.

-Fun fact: The age-old traditional reason behind the honey-touch used to be that the mother-in-law expected the bride to only hear and talk sweet things.
+Fun fact: The age-old traditional reason behind the honey-touch was that the mother-in-law expected the bride only to hear and talk sweet things.

 Ashirbad & Kaal Ratri

-Another round of Ashirbad takes place, where everyone in the groom's family blesses the newly-wed couple with gifts, gold jewellery and sweets.
-Once Ashirbad is done, the couple has to follow a Kaal Ratri, where they need to separate from each other for the night and prepare for the bou-bhat the next day.
+Another round of Ashirbad takes place, during which everyone in the groom's family blesses the newlywed couple with gifts, gold jewellery, and sweets.
+Once Ashirbad is done, the couple follows a Kaal Ratri, during which they separate from each other for the night and prepare for the bou-bhat the next day.

 Bhat Kapod & Bou Bhat

-Bhat Kapod in a Bengali wedding is a custom when the groom hands over a tray of a new saree, Sindoor, a plate full of food, and promises in front of everyone to take responsibility for her food and clothing from then on.
+Bhat Kapod in a Bengali wedding is a custom when the groom hands over a tray of a new saree, Sindoor, a plate full of food, and promises to take responsibility for her food and clothing from then on.
 On the same day, at noon, the bride serves ghee rice to everyone.
-This is a grand lunch feast where guests from the groom's side mostly are invited and introduced formally to the bride.
+This is a grand lunch feast where guests from the groom's side are mostly invited and introduced formally to the bride.

-Fun fact: In olden times, the absence of electricity was the reason why Bou-Bhat was organised as a lunch instead of a dinner.
-However, millennials have hosted bou-bhat along with the official reception party at night too.
+Fun fact: In olden times, the absence of electricity was the reason why Bou-Bhat was organized as a lunch instead of a dinner.
+However, millennials have also hosted Bou-Bhat along with the official reception party at night.

 Ashtamangala

 On the eighth day from the day of the wedding, the couple visits the bride's family, where they spend a day or two.
-That's when the knot (that was tied at the beginning of the wedding) has to be undone, officially marking the end of the wedding.
-This is often also called the Doshomangala for couples who observe this ceremony on the 10th day of the wedding day.
+That's when the knot (tied at the beginning of the wedding) has to be undone, officially marking the end of the wedding.
+This is often also called the Doshomangala for couples who observe this ceremony on the 10th day's wedding day.

 Top Bridal Makeup Artists Near You

-A Bengali wedding is traditionally a long and quite detailed affair in terms of rituals and customs.
-However, over time, things have been simplified and shortened for everyone's convenience.
+A Bengali wedding is traditionally a long and detailed affair regarding rituals and customs.
+However, things have been simplified and shortened over time for everyone's convenience.
 Certain traditions have been discontinued, and some have been changed to keep up with the times.
-For instance, these days, at some weddings, the bride and groom both take oaths of responsibility for "Bhat Kapod" to each other.
+For instance, at some weddings, the bride and groom take oaths of responsibility for "Bhat Kapod" to each other.
 This has become a rather fun custom!
 Most families now prefer to do the Bashi Biye on the same night rather than the next day.
-But more or less, these are the traditional Bengali wedding rituals that are followed everywhere with little variation.
+But more or less, these are the traditional Bengali wedding rituals that are followed everywhere with slight variation.